romanovichim/TonFunClessons_Eng/2lesson/secondlesson.md

 });
 ```

-Now, if you execute the command `npx blueprint test` in the terminal, you will see the following:
+Now, if you run the `npx blueprint test` command in the terminal, you will see the following:

 ```
  PASS  tests/Counter.spec.ts
   Counter